Since 2017

 making Easter cake molds - photo step 12

-13. Fold the bottom edge inward toward the bottom of the can.
+13. Now I fold it onto the bottom of the can.

 making Easter cake molds - photo step 13

-14. Spread paste on the folded edges; place a paper circle bottom on top.
+14. I brush the folded edges with paste and lay a paper bottom circle on top.

 making Easter cake molds - photo step 14